You're not stuck.

 But knowing is not the issue.

-The issue is what happens in the moment you feel uncertain, needed, or pressured.
+The issue is what happens in the moment you feel uncertain, needed, disappointed,

 But it's a pattern keeping you loyal to an identity you've outgrown.